Nava2/sakai-git-marking-helper/README.md

 ## Running

+Before using any built-in commands, do the following:

 1. Download your assignment from Sakai:
     ![Download All from Sakai](./download-all.gif)
 2. Unzip the assignment and get the folder, e.g. "C:\Users\John\Downloads\bulk_download\Lab 00"
 3. Copy the due date of the assignment, e.g. "27-Jan-2017 23:55"
-4. Open `./config.js` and modify the parameters within
+4. Open [`./config.js`](./config.js) and modify the parameters within

+### Downloading Sources

-4. In this project's directory, run:
-  `yarn run download`
+In this project's directory, run: `yarn run download`

 Within each student directory, there will be a `meta.json` which looks like: